SruthiKorembathe/CICDImplementation/Template-REST-API.md

 > A one-line usage for the endpoint together with a marker on its development
 > status.
 > This helps API consumers know which endpoints are ready for use, and helps
-> the delivery team see which endpoints are in progress or upcoming for work.
+> the development team see which endpoints are in progress or upcoming for
+> work.
 > It also gives a "preview" to API consumers of what endpoints may be
 > available in the future.